MicrosoftDocs/architecture-center/docs/data-guide/ai-services/language-api.md

 ---
-title: Azure AI language services
+title: Language processing with Azure AI services
-description: Learn about using Azure AI language services to understand and analyze text.
-Learn which service to use for a specific use case.
+description: Learn about language processing capabilities of Azure AI services.
+Learn which service to use for a specific use cases.
 author: kruti-m
 ms.author: krmeht
 categories: